Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/proposal-template.md

 * Development team finishes BeeWare tutorial by February 11th
   - Planning team completes BeeWare tutorial by February 18th
-* Planning team will have basic layout of app and user login feature in Figma complete by February 11th
+* Planning team will have basic layout of app in Figma complete by February 11th
-  - Development team implements basic layout and user login feature in BeeWare by 18th
+  - Development team implements basic layout in BeeWare by February 18th
-* Planning team designs "Budgeting" feature in Figma by 20th
+* Planning team designs "Budgeting" feature in Figma by February 20th
   - Development team implements "Budgeting" feature in BeeWare by March 6th
 * Planning team designs "Spending" and "Add Funds" by March 6th
   - Development team implements "Spending" and "Add Funds" in BeeWare by March 20th